 Before the refurbishment in winter 2019, there were significant and noticeable issues with temperature regulation and control throughout the building.
-As illustrated by the images below, the Sustainable St Albans thermal imaging camera has been a valuable tool to show the improvements achieved, as well as areas of the building requiring further attention.
+As illustrated by the images below, the Sustainable St Albans thermal imaging camera has been a valuable tool to show the improvements achieved when it was borrowed in winter 2020, as well as areas of the building requiring further attention.

 1. Underfloor Heating

 The most obvious improvement is the underfloor heating, which is now working efficiently with the pipework providing uniform heat distribution:

 Using the thermal camera’s spot meter facility, we were able to confirm the ground floor radiators appear to be achieving the design temperature.

 The original 100mm mineral wool insulation has degraded over the years, and removed in some places during the refurbishment to facilitate fire proofing.
 This fire proofing work also included new metal loft access hatches.

 The image here shows a new loft hatch and illustrates the radiator on the left heating the corridor wall and new fire proof ceiling immediately above.

 The replacement loft insulation has not yet been put in place and these images provide justification for further increasing the insulation to this part of the building (which was not part of the refurbishment specification).

 There is a distinct contrast between the two ground floor corridors.
 The first is in the two storey section where the temperature is evenly distributed;